rishietagi/dental_clinic_MVP/docs/LOG.md

 - Seed/fake data only until Phase 7.
 No real patient data on a laptop.

-**Out of scope — do not build:** prescriptions · treatment plans (quoted/estimated) · consent forms · dental charting/odontogram · inventory · lab work tracking · patient portal or any
+**Out of scope — do not build:** prescriptions · treatment plans (quoted/estimated) · consent forms · **dental charting/odontogram** · inventory · patient portal or any patient login ·
-patient login · insurance claims.
+insurance claims.
 If a task seems to need one, stop and ask.
+**Note:** *patient file uploads* (5.6) and *lab work tracking* (6.6) were originally on this list and are now **built**, at the owner's request — don't "correct" them back out.
+File uploads are opaque storage, NOT charting; the odontogram stays out.

 **Environment:**
 - Python deps live in the conda env `dental-clinic` (Python 3.12) — **never base, never